 This is the post I wasn't sure I'd write.
 The money, the anxiety, the years where survival mode replaced performance mode.
 And how I'm clawing back.

-I'm going to tell you something that most people in my position would never put in writing: there was a stretch of years where I stopped being an athlete.
-Not officially — I still trained, I still moved — but the competitive fire, the identity, the sense of purpose that came from pushing my body against hard things?
-That went quiet.
+I'm going to tell you something most people in my position would never put in writing.
+There was a stretch of years where I stopped being an athlete.
+I still trained.
+I still moved.
+But the competitive fire, the identity, the purpose that came from pushing my body against hard things?
+Gone quiet.
 And without it, I drifted.

 I gained 30 pounds.
 I stopped racing.
-I let the platform I'd built — 17,000 LinkedIn members, 200 podcast episodes, events in six cities — go dormant while I chased something I thought would fill the gap: money.
+I let the platform I built go dormant.
+17,000 LinkedIn members, 200 podcast episodes, events in six cities, all of it sitting on a shelf while I chased the thing I thought would fill the gap: money.

 I'm not writing this for sympathy.
-I'm writing it because I think a lot of people reading this know exactly what I'm talking about, and nobody is saying it out loud.
+I'm writing it because a lot of people reading this know exactly what I'm talking about, and nobody says it out loud.

 How It Happens

 It doesn't happen all at once.
-That's the thing about drift — you never make the decision to drift.
-You make a thousand small decisions that each seem reasonable, and then one day you look up and you're somewhere you didn't choose to be.
+You never decide to drift.
+You make a thousand small decisions that each seem reasonable, and one day you look up and you're somewhere you didn't choose to be.

-The training slipped from competitive to maintenance.
-The maintenance slipped to occasional.
-The events stopped.
+Training slipped from competitive to maintenance.
+Maintenance slipped to just enough.
+The events had stopped.
 The podcast went quiet.
-And somewhere in there — in the anxiety of building a business through a pandemic and a market that was hostile and then irrational and then hostile again — I stopped being Ken Lubin the athlete and became Ken Lubin the executive search professional.
+Somewhere in there, between the anxiety and the grind, I stopped being Ken Lubin the athlete and became Ken Lubin the search guy.

 The dangerous thing about losing your athletic identity isn't the weight gain or the lost fitness.
 It's that you lose the framework that makes everything else work.